 |3/7||Free Play||Free Play||1 in 8.1||1 in 8.5|

-The money needed to pay out the $20 fixed prizes will be deducted from the Pools Fund before the remaining money is split between the other prizes according to the percentages in the table.
+The money needed to pay out the $20 fixed prizes is deducted from the Pools Fund before the remaining money is split between the other prizes according to the percentages in the table.

-The first draws under the new rules will take place on Tuesday May 14 and Friday May 17, 2019, with the tickets for these draws going on sale from Saturday May 11.
-Lotto Max will operate under its current rules until then, with the same prize structure and odds of winning, and one draw every Friday.
+The first draws under the new rules were scheduled to take place on Tuesday May 14 and Friday May 17, 2019, with the tickets for these draws going on sale from Saturday May 11.

-The Lotto Max ticket price will not change.
-You will still pay $5 for three lines of seven numbers.
+The Lotto Max ticket price did not change.
+You still pay $5 for three lines of seven numbers.

-The jackpot is changing but Maxmillions, which offers players an extra chance to become a millionaire, will stay the same.
-When the jackpot reaches $50 million, an extra set of numbers will be drawn alongside the main winning line, and anyone who matches all the numbers in this second line will win $1 million.
+The jackpot also changed but Maxmillions, which offers players an extra chance to become a millionaire, stayed the same.
+When the jackpot reaches $50 million, an extra set of numbers is drawn alongside the main winning line, and anyone who matches all the numbers in this second line wins $1 million.

-The payoff rate – the amount of money from ticket sales that is used to pay prizes – will remain unchanged at 48%.
-The extra Tuesday draw means that jackpots will likely increase quicker than they currently do, however.
+The payoff rate – the amount of money from ticket sales that is used to pay prizes – remains unchanged at 48%.
+The extra Tuesday draw means that jackpots increase quicker than they previously did.

 Summary of Changes

-- A new Tuesday draw will take place, so there will be two draws every week.
+- A new Tuesday draw takes place, so there are two draws every week.

-- The jackpot cap will increase from $60 million to $70 million.
+- The jackpot cap increased from $60 million to $70 million.

-- An extra number will be introduced to the matrix, so selections will be made from 1 to 50 instead of 1 to 49.
+- An extra number was introduced to the matrix, so selections are now made from 1 to 50 instead of 1 to 49.

-- Two new prizes will be introduced for matching 5/7 + the bonus and 4/7 + the bonus.
+- Two new prizes were introduced for matching 5/7 + the bonus and 4/7 + the bonus.

-- The split of the Pools Fund will change to account for the new prizes.
+- The split of the Pools Fund changed to account for the new prizes.

-- Ticket prices will stay at $5 for three selections of numbers.
+- Ticket prices stayed at $5 for three selections of numbers.

-- The total payoff rate will still be 48% of ticket sales.
+- The total payoff rate is still 48% of ticket sales.

-- Maxmillions will still be played when the jackpot reaches $50 million.
+- Maxmillions is still played when the jackpot reaches $50 million.
 The prize stays the same at $1 million.